MarkPearce/Reignmaker-lite/Kingdom_Actions.md

 ---

 **Note:** Some actions like Resolve a Kingdom Event vary by specific event and are not included in this index.
-The Coordinated Effort action uses the skill of whichever action is being coordinated.
+The Aid Another action uses an appropriate skill for whichever action is being aided.